zMynxx/turningpi2-k3s-gitops/README.md

-# turningpi2-k3s-gitops
+# turningpi2-talos-gitops
-A GitOps repository for deployment to my k3s setup on turingpi2 using ArgoCD.
+A GitOps repository for deployment to my talos setup on turingpi2 using ArgoCD.

 ## Introduction
-This repository contains the manifests needed to constuct my home kubernetes cluster using k3s on a TuringPi 2.
+This repository contains the manifests needed to constuct my home kubernetes cluster using talos on a TuringPi 2.
 The cluster is managed using ArgoCD for GitOps.
 The repository is structured in a way that it can be used to deploy the same setup on any k3s cluster.

 ## Table of Contents
 - [Prerequisites](#prerequisites)